UA-Online/style-guide/_pages/non-.md

 ---
 title: non-
-section: wordchoice
+section: Word Choice
-sidebar:
-  nav: "wordchoice"
 ---
-## non-
+# non-

 Usually not hyphenated when used before a word starting with a consonant, e.g., _nontraditional, nonresident_.
 Use a hyphen before proper nouns or in awkward combinations, such as _non-nuclear_.[^59] Consult Webster’s New World College Dictionary for more guidance.